Home | About me | Contact | What's new | Privacy | Search

 Video of Culebra-Potranco section shortly after opening

 The second consideration was projected traffic.
-For a new road, expected initial traffic volumes are generally what are used to size the inaugural road.
+Unlike with road expansions where sizing is driven by projected future traffic volumes, for a new road, the expected initial traffic volumes are generally what are used to size the inaugural road.
 Based on those projections, a two-lane road was stipulated by city and state standards.

 Finally, as mentioned above, several environmental constraints were identified along this segment.
 In order to fit within those constraints and within the available budget, a smaller footprint was required.